 If I don’t understand something, I go back and pick another comprehension strategy (like reading aloud or the Feynman Technique).

-I go in with a stack of index cards and Memory Palaces when they are warranted and am prepared to split the information gathering from the memorizing and allow understanding to come later.
+I go in with a stack of index cards and Memory Palaces when they are warranted and am prepared to split the gathering process from the memorization process.
+That’s because allowing understanding to come later helps us learn faster.

 Above all, I assume that I won’t understand a new book because it is new.
 And as much as possible, I go in with a goal and a schedule.

 So as you’ve seen, I personally don’t like the term “speed reading.”
 I think it preys on gullibility and desperation.

 Yet, I know from experience and having seen friends who swear by these techniques that if you already have familiarity in a particular field, blazing fast speeds are possible.